 What are the causes of endometriosis?

-Although the exact cause is not certain, some of the possible explanations may include:
+Although the exact cause is not certain, your endometriosis specialist in Melbourne may offer the following explanations:

 - Transformation of peritoneal cells or cells that line the abdomen into endometrial cells